Richmond Montessori School Middle School students range in age from 12-14.

 At the secondary level, Montessori Middle School takes an integrated, interdisciplinary approach to education.
 Seventh and eighth grade students are together for all courses except for Spanish and their independent study periods.
 Technology, public speaking, reading, writing, and study skills are focus areas in every discipline across the Middle School program.
 Core courses of math, science, English, and history are taught in block classes that meet every day, and teachers coordinate all aspects of the program, including projects and homework.

-RMS Middle School students are accepted into a wide variety of high schools: independent schools, Governor’s schools, speciality centers, and IB programs.
+RMS Middle School students are accepted into a wide variety of high schools but public and private, independent schools, Governor’s schools, specialty centers, and IB programs.

 High School Selections: